-Launched by British Prime Minister David Cameron, Dishaa is a programme for emerging leaders that expands, enriches and energises relations between India and the UK.
+Launched by former British Prime Minister David Cameron, Dishaa is a programme for emerging leaders that expands, enriches and energises relations between India and the UK.

 Each year, 40 leaders in the mid-stage of their career with a track record of leadership (20 from the UK and 20 from India) will gather for four days - either in India or the UK - to address a set challenge.
 By fostering discussion among diverse leaders, Dishaa builds shared approaches to 21st century political, economic and social challenges and expands the existing partnerships, friendships and dialogues that are already taking place.